-Gaskins' Cypress Knee Museum (Closed)
+Gaskins' Cypress Knee Museum (Gone)

 The Tom Gaskins Cypress Knee Museum, now under the command of a second generation Tom Gaskins, sprawls across both sides of U.S. 27, the museum on one side and the swamp catwalk and gift shop on the other.
 All glorify the bizarrely twisted "knees" that grow out of the roots of cypress trees.

 The Museum is an open-air arcade that surrounds the world's largest transplanted cypress tree.
 The air here is usually hot and thick.
 Visitors are cautioned to be watchful; snakes sometimes slither into the exhibits.

 Row after row of showcases display the cream of Tom Gaskins' vast cypress knee collection, gathered from 23 states.
 Most have little signs in front that explain what (or who) each resembles: Josef Stalin, Flipper, or "lady hippo wearing a Carmen Miranda hat," the most spectacular in the collection.

 A five-minute video in the gift shop shows Tom Sr. boiling, peeling and removing wood fiber from the knobby knees in order to give them "that satin look."
 Tom removes the wood fiber from the knees with his tongue.
 "If it wasn't for wood fiber, you and me wouldn't be alive on this earth," he explains between licks.
 "In case times ever get real hard and there are famines across the earth, you know what to do."